chrjohnson26/CS5/README.md

 # CS5

-Containing all assignments from Harvey Mudd Course CS%
+Containing all assignments from Harvey Mudd Course CS5